basler/gst-plugin-pylon/README.md

 ### Features

-After applying the UserSet and the gstreamer properties any other camera feature gets applied.
+After applying the UserSet, the optional PFS file and the gstreamer properties any other camera feature gets applied.

 The `pylonsrc` plugin dynamically exposes all writable features of the camera as  gstreamer [child properties](https://gstreamer.freedesktop.org/documentation/gstreamer/gstchildproxy.html?gi-language=c) with the prefix `cam::`.